Crow2525-pp/BikePath/README.md

 Control:
 Version 0.1
 - 12/03/22 - Added commentary around problems with data.
 - 02/05/22 - Amended the directories where items are stored.
-Zip folder for zips; extract folder for extracted zips;  I also added the 2022 datafile.
+Zip folder for zips; extract folder for extracted zips;  I also added the 2022 url.
+Also the extraction is working better now into they're own folders.
+Next is cleaning up corrupt file extensions (e.g. filename.csv.123123 rather than filename.csv)